-EXSS 6340 - Management & Leadership in Sport (3)
+EXSS 6340 - Leadership (3)

 An analysis of planning, organizing, leading, and evaluating efforts resulting in the creation of a vision and the establishment of goals for professional and amateur sport organizations.
 Emphasis on effective management practices, policy development, negotiation, conflict resolution, strategic planning, leadership theory, decision-making, problem solving, and event management principles.